 Why You Should Dry Skin Brush

 Ever since I was a young teenager in the late 80ies I have been wildly interested in beauty and self-care.
-And even if I have been a notorious shopper through the years for all kinds of expensive creams and other beauty products, I have always been a huge fan of natural methods like dry skin brushing and using ingredients from the kitchen pantry.
+And even if I have been a notorious shopper through the years for all kinds of expensive creams and other beauty products, I have always been a huge fan of natural methods like dry skin brushing and using ingredients from the kitchen pantry for beauty and self-care.

-But now that I'm learning so much about toxins in beauty and self-care products, and how they can affect our endocrine system, dry skin brushing and the use of natural ingredients seem even more relevant.
+But now that I'm learning so much about toxins in beauty and self-care products, and how they can affect our endocrine system, dry skin brushing and the use of natural ingredients seem more relevant than ever.
 And I recently took up dry skin brushing again after a few years astray.

 So why should you do it?